ClaraML96/ClaraML96.github.io/index.markdown

 ### New Year’s Eve – The Ultimate Subway Stress Test

 When the ball drops in Times Square, so do the boundaries of normal subway operations.
-December 31 consistently produces one of the highest ridership spikes of the year—while January 1 shows one of the steepest drop-offs.
+December 31 consistently produces one of the highest ridership spikes of the year, while January 1 shows one of the steepest drop-offs.

 Key stations like Times Sq–42 St, 42 St–Port Authority, and 34 St–Penn Station become critical junctions as hundreds of thousands pour into Midtown.